opsone-ch/documentation/mailserver.rst

 .. note:: Depending on how high the old TTL entry was, we recommend waiting one day between steps one and three.

+.. warning:: Local delivery: E-mails from the mail server to another domain, which are also created on the same mail server, are delivered locally.
+Even if the mail server is not yet in use by the recipient.

 WebUI
 -----